Symbol Class

 Detailed Description

 There are two models for defining symbols in your map: simple and advanced (multilayer).
 In general, simple symbols are single-layer symbols that provide basic representations, such as marker, line, fill, text, or picture.
 Advanced symbols are composed of one or several layers that can be defined individually and combined to create complex representations.
-Both of these are more fully described as follows:

 - Advanced symbols, accessed through multilayer symbol classes, follow the ArcGIS Pro symbol model.
 These symbols come from feature services (that use advanced symbology), mobile style files, the dictionary renderer, and mobile map packages.
 You can also build your own advanced symbols for points, lines, and polygons.

 Simple symbology is the symbology of the web map.
 When authoring maps in ArcGIS Pro as web maps, your multilayer symbols will be converted to simple symbols.
 In general, point symbols are converted to picture marker symbols optimized for the web, and line and polygon symbols are simplified while representing the original symbol as closely as possible.
-If you're authoring a feature service from ArcGIS Pro or ArcGIS Desktop, however, both the original symbols and the simplified symbols are stored.
+If you are authoring a feature service from ArcGIS Pro or ArcGIS Desktop, however, both the original symbols and the simplified symbols are stored.
 This allows clients that support advanced symbols to render the features as originally symbolized, while those that do not support advanced symbols (such as ArcGIS Online Map Viewer) can use the simple symbols for display.
 Having both sets of symbols allows you to retain the advanced symbology where available and still share the feature service as widely as possible.

 If your app works primarily with web maps that you want to look the same throughout the platform, your app should use the simple symbols API.
 Otherwise, make sure your users understand that advanced symbols render slightly differently on clients that don't support advanced symbology.